-This 16-page pattern shows you exactly how to turn a single sheet of material and a bit of tape measure into an adorable little needlebook!
+This 38-page pattern shows you exactly how to turn a scrap of yarn, a single sheet of material and a bit of tape measure into an adorable little needlebook!
 It walks you through the whole process, from picking your material to cutting it out, folding it up, and sewing it together with lots and lots of step-by-step photos of the process.

 Skills & scope

-If you can cut out a shape and sew a straight(ish) line, you can make these!
+If you can knit a tiny rectangle, cut out a shape, and sew a straight(ish) line, you can make these!
 Seriously, there are a handful of straight seams holding the whole thing together.
 I am terrible at sewing and I can make one of these in about half an hour.
 You can totally do this!

 Tools & supplies

-You need three things to make these, the material for the book itself, something for the closure, and thread.
+You need four things to make these: a few dozen yards of thick yarn, the material for the book itself, something for the closure, and thread.
 For the material, you want something that’s thin enough to cut with scissors, flexible enough to fold easily, and that won’t fray when it’s cut.
 For the closure, you want ribbon or a piece of tape measure about two feet long.
 For the thread, ordinary sewing thread is great.
 There’s a post with more details and links to exactly what I used over here.

 You’ll also want a few basic office supplies (a way to print out the template, a pen to trace it onto your material, some scissors to cut it out with, and some binder clips (or paper clips, or clothes pins, or tiny hair clips) to hold the material in place while you sew.